Partners in Innovation: IBS uses the Skyscanner APIs and IATA NDC to disrupt airline retailing

 How did you find the integration process?

-Our team gave very positive feedback about the use of the Skyscanner APIs in terms of how effortlessly they could integrate it.
-The documentation was also fantastic, and whatever wasn’t clear from it was quickly solved for us by the Skyscanner support team.
+Our team gave very positive feedback about the use of the Skyscanner APIs.
+The documentation was fantastic, and whatever wasn’t clear from it was quickly solved for us by the Skyscanner support team.

 What are your plans for your solution?
 Will you be developing it further?